maiconhellmann/heins-input-dialogs/README.md

 ## Calculator Input Dialog
 It is an Input Dialog for Double or Long value input.
-This component has two types of listeners: _OnInputDoubleListener_ and _OnInputLongListener_ that must be parameterized by the _setPositiveButton()_ method.
+This component has a double listener: _OnInputDoubleListener_ that must be parameterized by the _setPositiveButton()_ method.

 <img src="https://github.com/maiconhellmann/heins-input-dialogs/blob/master/docs/img/calculator_input_dialog.png" alt="Calculator Input Dialog" width="240px">